trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Network Configuration
 =====================

-During installation, PC-BSD® configures your Ethernet interfaces to use DHCP and provides a screen to :ref:`Connect to a Wireless Network`.
-In most cases, this means that your connected interfaces should "just work" whenever you use your PC-BSD® system.
+During installation, TrueOS® configures your Ethernet interfaces to use DHCP and provides a screen to :ref:`Connect to a Wireless Network`.
+In most cases, this means that your connected interfaces should "just work" whenever you use your TrueOS® system.

-For desktops that provide a system tray, a wireless configuration icon will appear if PC-BSD® detects a supported wireless card.
+For desktops that provide a system tray, a wireless configuration icon will appear if TrueOS® detects a supported wireless card.
 If you hover over the wireless icon, shown in
 :numref:`Figure %s: Wireless Information in System Tray <network1>`, it will indicate if the interface is associated and provide information regarding the IP address, IPv6 address, SSID, connection strength, connection speed, MAC address, and type of wireless device.